 - People simply ignore your slider, because it triggers banner blindness;

-- They don’t always work well on mobile devices,
+- Sliders don’t always work well on mobile devices;

-Ok, so you’re a photographer.
-You should be allowed to use a slider, right?
+Ok, so you’re for instance a photographer.
+You need that slider, right?
 Wrong.
 People tend to act as if there’s no other way to show their images anymore but by sliders.
-This just isn’t true.
-If you couldn’t have a slider and you’re a photographer, would you just give up having a website altogether?
+This simply isn’t true.
+If you can’t have a slider and you’re a photographer, would you just give up having a website altogether?
 Of course not, you would look for other options, such as the revolutionary idea of showing static pictures.
 If you want moving pictures, you should change careers and become a filmmaker.

 Seriously, whatever makes people think that having stuff move on your website is ever a good idea is still beyond me.
+Auto-playing videos are also annoying, right?
 You can create awesome collages through which people can browse at will.
 The pictures won’t be forced onto them (if they even notice them in the first place), they’ll just notice the ones they like.
 And trust me, that will sell better.

 SEO and Conversion Rate Optimization

-Sliders push down your content, plain and simple.
-In fact, most sliders I come across these days in our SEO Website Reviews are big enough to fill out any screen.
+There is another reason why we recommend against sliders.
+Sliders push down your main content, plain and simple.
+In fact, most sliders we encounter in our consultancy these days, are big enough to fill out any screen.
 This means the content won’t even be visible above the fold.
-And this plain sucks SEO wise, which I’ve already shown through the article linked above.
+And this backfires SEO-wise, which we’ve already shown through the article linked in the list of findings above.

-There’s not a CRO expert that will disagree with me on this: sliders kill your conversions.
-So simply having a slider on your website, will get you less sales!
+There’s not a CRO expert that will disagree with us on this: sliders kill your conversions.
+So simply having a slider on your website, will get you less sales than without that slider!
 If that’s not a dealbreaker, I seriously don’t know what is.

-Just combine the two and find out what a monstrosity the slider actually is.
+Just combine the two and realize what a monstrosity the slider actually is.
 It kills your rankings and your conversions!

 Why should you believe us?

-If you don’t believe us, believe these people who we’ve asked for their opinion and experience with sliders:
+If you don’t believe us, believe these experts who we’ve asked for their opinion and experience with sliders: